matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 if a user attempts to log in specifying a device ID matching one of the signing keys, the server must respond with an error (FIXME: what error?).

-If a user-signing key is uploaded, it must be signed by the current self-signing key (or the self-signing key that is included in the request)
+If a self-signing or user-signing key is uploaded, it must be signed by the master key that is included in the request, or the current master key if no master key is included.

-If a previous self-signing key exists, then the new self-signing key must have a `replaces` property whose value is the previous public self-signing key.
-Otherwise the server must respond with an error (FIXME: what error?).
-The new self-signing key may also be signed with the old self-signing key.

-After uploading self-signing and user-signing keys, they will be included under the `/keys/query` endpoint under the `self_signing_key` and `user_signing_key` properties, respectively.
-The `user_signing_key` will only be included when a user requests their own keys.
+After uploading cross-signing keys, they will be included under the `/keys/query` endpoint under the `master_keys`, `self_signing_keys` and `user_signing_keys` properties.
+The `user_signing_keys` property will only be included when a user requests their own keys.

 `POST /keys/query`